albertogg/dotfiles/README.md

 Running the install script will do the following:

 - Change the default shell of the current `$USER` to ZSH
-- Install Homebrew if it isn't and my default apps
+- Install Homebrew if it isn't installed.
+It asks to install brews and casks
 - Symlink the dotfiles to their proper place
+- Create the golang workspace `~/go`
+- Install `vim-plug` and all vim plugins

 ```sh
 $ make install
 ```

 > The symlinks are linked by their extension.
 If the file only contain a `.symlink`
-> extension they are placed in the $HOME dir as a hidden file.
+> extension they are placed in the $HOME dir as a dotfile.

 ## OS X